 All visitors are required to have a passport valid for at least six months beyond the intended stay, and all visitors will need a visa.
-The visa application process is handled by the Embassy of the Union of Myanmar, and can be done in person, by representative or by post.
+The visa application process is handled by the Embassy of the Union of Myanmar, and can be done in person, by representative, by post or online (https://evisa.moip.gov.mm/).
 It takes 5-10 working days to get the tourist visa application processed.

 The southwest monsoon starts around the end of May, bringing frequent rain until October, peaking from July to September.
 March to May brings intense heat.
 At this time, the daily temperatures in Yangon often reach 40ºC, while areas around Bagan and Mandalay go a few degrees higher.

 Burmese is the official language of Burma, and the primary language of instruction.
 English is the secondary language taught.

 The Burmese monetary unit is the Kyat (K).

 “What I will definitely remember from that workshop is the opportunity to learn a lot about how to get people look their best, whether this is a matter of light, whether this is a matter of the situation we put them in.
 That is something I always enjoyed doing, but now I am sure I understand much better how to do it.

 Not only travelling to Burma, but on the leadership of Steve McCurry.
 Getting first of all to work together with the master, the landscape, the situation here, the people we met….
 That’s just amazing!

 If I had three words to describe this workshop to summarize it, that would be: learning, practising, and getting a lot of feedback to improve on what I love doing”.